 One simple way to do this is simply to begin with your own current donors.
 Divide your database in thirds:

 - Gave us 10% of our philanthropy.

 - Gave us 90% of our philanthropy.

 Generally, roughly 10-20% of your supporters will account for 80-90% of all your contribution income.
-According to one Network for Good study, on average 88% of dollars raised comes from 12% of donors.
+Per the Fundraising Effectiveness Project, on average 88% of dollars raised comes from 12% of donors.
 Per The Fundraising Report Card, the ratio can be as lopsided as 76% of your contributions coming from just 0.74% of your donors!